 The goal of any good ABA program is to provide clients with enough skills so that fewer and fewer supports are necessary.
 As this happens, we will help plan and facilitate our clients’ transitions to other settings, as is appropriate for each individual client.

-The severe behavior services are for individuals who engage in behaviors that make it difficult for them and their families to participate in functional activities.
+Intensive day treatment is for individuals who engage in behaviors that make it difficult for them and their families to participate in functional activities.
 Individuals that are referred to our severe behavior services clinic usually have a long history of severe problem behavior that interfere with their home and school activities.
 The severe behavior services clinic consists of a team of board certified behavior analysts (BCBAs) that specialize in the assessment and treatment of problem behavior.
 The main focus of our severe behavior services is to decrease the behaviors that are interfering with an individual’s daily life and teach alternative replacement behaviors.
 Individuals referred to these services either get intensive services where they are required to attend 10 to 20 hours a week or get less intensive services where they are required to attend 4 to 8 hours a week.
 Despite these recommendations, the level of treatment is individualized for every client to fit their level of need.

 The KAC is now hiring part-time Behavior Technicians!